 - -The Academy's arrangements for safeguarding pupils meet all statutory requirements in full and they are very effective in providing an environment in which children thrive and do well. - -The Principal, Vice Principal and members of the Local Board have successfully completed the Safer Recruitment course. - -The principles of The Children Act underpin all our work to ensure that in all we do children flourish in a supportive environment for learning.
 The Academy's arrangements for safeguarding pupils meet statutory requirements and give no cause for concern. - -Academy Leaders have implemented effective procedures for the safeguarding of pupils and have successfully met all current government requirements, for example, child protection procedures and risk assessment.
 All staff are fully trained in Keeping Pupils safe from abuse, sexual exploitation and radicalization. - -Safeguarding is a major part of all new staff induction procedures. - -CPOMS has been introduced for greater efficiency within Safeguarding. - -There is a single central record of the checks made.
 Safety and security checks are carried out in line with DCSF requirements and records are kept.
-There is a high number of staff with appropriate training in first aid and recognised qualifications. - -There are 5 Designated Leads for Child Protection. - The Principal completes the annual safeguarding return to LA. - -A Trust Safeguarding Peer Review took place in December 2018.
-All findings were positive with useful ways forward to improve practice. - -SLT meet weekly to discuss Safeguarding issues from the previous week and update for the week ahead.
-SLT also meet with the local board member for Safeguarding once a term to go through the Safeguarding Peer Review Action plan. - -Disqualification by Association form completed by all personnel in school building. - -Staff complete the county 'Evolve' risk assessment for all educational visits. - -Staff supported in risk assessments by the EVC.
+There are a high number of staff with appropriate training in first aid and recognised qualifications. - -There are 5 Designated Leads for Child Protection. - The Principal completes the annual safeguarding return to LA.